jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 - Wrist and pinky extension
 - Palm facing ceiling

-However, this pose, with hands raised, is too taxing to hold for more than a brief time.
+With hands raised, this pose is too taxing to hold for more than a brief time.

-### Pose: Single arm in front of chest
+### Pose: Holding a Flower

 | concept | actual | evaluation |
 |---|---|---|